stephengold/Maud/README.md

 ## Animations

-In jME, "animations" are named parts of a 3D model, each with its own duration.
+In jME, "animations" are named parts of a 3-D model, each with its own duration.
-In addition, Maud treats the model's bind pose as a zero-duration animation for most purposes.
+Maud treats the model's bind pose as a zero-duration animation for many purposes.

-Real jME animations are made up of "tracks", usally bone tracks.
+A real animation is stored in an AnimControl and composed of "tracks", usually bone tracks.
-Each bone track controls the local transform of a single bone.
+Each bone track transforms a single bone.
 An animation need not include a track for every bone.
 Maud refers to bones that have tracks in the loaded animation as "tracked bones".